canonical/craft-actions/_common/get-snap-revision/README.md

 - name: canonical/craft-actions/_common/get-snap-revision@main
   with:
     # The snap to inspect.
-    # Required.
+    # This input is required.
     snap:
 ```

 ### Outputs
-- `revision`: The numeric revision of the inspected snap.
+- `revision`: The revision number of the inspected snap.

 ## Details

-Some actions in Craft Actions reference others in this repository.
-In order to make sure that action
+Some Craft Actions reference one another.
+To make sure that `craft-actions/A@work/fix-bug` calls
-`craft-actions/A@work/fix-bug` calls `craft-actions/B@work/fix-bug` instead of `craft-actions/B@main`,
+`craft-actions/B@work/fix-bug` instead of `craft-actions/B@main`, the current repository reference
-the current repository reference needs to be reused.
-Due to [limitations of GitHub Actions](https://github.com/actions/runner/issues/895), this is not possible using contexts such as `${{ github.action_ref }}` directly.
+needs to be reused.
+Due to certain [limitations of GitHub Actions](https://github.com/actions/runner/issues/895),
+this is not possible using contexts such as `${{ github.action_ref }}`.

-For more details on this workaround, see [this comment](https://github.com/canonical/craft-actions/pull/45#discussion_r2586507869).
+For additional context, refer to [this comment](https://github.com/canonical/craft-actions/pull/45#discussion_r2586507869).